EgbieAndersonUku1/flatMates/readme.md

 How much will each housemate pay based on the number of days their stayed?

-In this above the example each housemate will pay the following:
+In this above example each housemate will pay the following:

 1. Sam   pays £120 for his 9 days stay
 1. Egbie pays £893.33 for his 30 day stay